harryyiheyang/mgcv.taps/README.md

 ### Quantile Example

-When the response follows the exponential family of distributions, quantile GAM (`qgam`) can also be incorporated with mgcv.taps, whose usage is slight different from `gam`:
+When the response follows the Gaussian distribution, quantile GAM (`qgam`) can also be incorporated with mgcv.taps, whose usage is slight different from `gam`:

     qgam(y~s(x,bs="AMatern",k=10,xt=list(getA=function(x,para) cbind(1,x))),qu=0.5,data=data)